 Keeping Pace with Growth

 The ability to keep costs down while effectively managing the risk management, loss control and policy management aspects of a public risk-sharing pool is actually a historic challenge, notes Jim Leftwich, Founder and CEO of CHSI Technologies.
 "From their very first establishment, public entity pools and JPAs have derived especially powerful benefits from sharing risk through a pool, but they are often under served when it comes to the technology to help them keep pace with their growth."

 Knoff acknowledges that the organization's business functions and workflow had not changed since 1986, when MACo counted 30 or so insured county members.
 "When you go from 30 to approximately 350 on just the P&C side, it's very difficult to manage that," she says.

 The effects of this growth, even spread over several years, was felt throughout the enterprise and beyond, namely to their 78 independent agents and the insured county members sprinkled throughout the state.

-On the Workers’ Compensation side, manual processes that used to require weeks are now streamlined.
+On the Workers' Compensation side, manual processes that used to require weeks are now streamlined.
 For example, MACo prepares its payroll reports based on the prior three months, calculating the rate through the mod factor.
-“Now the payroll clerks just log in, take their summary total from the payroll report, and input the number of employees per class code – the gross dollar amount, that mass calculation –takes into consideration all the math that goes on in the background,” says Shanholtzer.
+"Now the payroll clerks just log in, take their summary total from the payroll report, and input the number of employees per class code–the gross dollar amount.
+That mass calculation takes into consideration all the math that goes on in the background," explains Shanholtzer.

 One of the most important benefits of the new system, notes Knoff, is in the portal's ability to push back information to the members, keeping them informed as to where they fall within the overall pool.
 "One member may think they are the only ones experiencing high frequency and severity losses in the sheriff's department, but they find though our portal that it's a problematic issue across the pool."